 Owned and operated by Sam Ross and Michael McIlroy, both formerly of the highly-acclaimed Milk & Honey, Attaboy is as unpretentious as an award-winning cocktail bar can be.

-It's best to arrive early, with your full party, as seating is minimal.
+It's best to arrive early with your entire party, as seating is minimal.
 There's a small bar with stools and only three booths that can seat four (maybe, six) people each.

 I had to wait over an hour on the sidewalk outside Attaboy because we didn't make it inside for the first seating.

-I thought about going somewhere else more than once but was glad to stick it out so I could see another of the world's best bars.
+I thought about going elsewhere more than once but was glad to stick it out so I could see another of the world's best bars.

 There are no menus in Attaboy.
 Inform the bartender of what you like (or don't like), and they'll create something to suit your preferences.